jesus-alfonso-moreno/gettingData-015-Project/README.md

 The reshape function is used.
 This involves 3 steps:

-1. Identifying all numerical variables (non label/ID columns.
+1. Identifying all numerical variables (non label/ID columns).
 To simplify the process when loading the data, all non key columns where assigned a double class.
 While key columns where assigned a character or integer class.
-The class serves as a flag to discriminate variables.
+In consequence, the class serves as a flag to discriminate variables.
 The following code is used to create a vector with column's name that contain amounts:

 ```{r}